DarkMatterAI/chem_templates_server/docs/01 setup.md

 The simplest way to start the service is with `docker-compose`.
 This builds both the template server and the MongoDB backend.

-Note you may wish to edit the `WORKERS` env variable in `docker-compose.yml` if you want the service to use multiple cores.
+Note you may wish to edit the `TEMPLATE_SERVER_WORKERS` env variable in `docker-compose.yml` if you want the service to use multiple cores.

 ```